niazuk/park/README.md

 # park
-A website for a Theme Park created with HTML5 and Bootstrap
+A website for a Theme Park created with HTML5 and Bootstrap.